Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: Introduction

 \section{Introduction}

-Among the first procedures taught in an introductory statistics class are hypothesis testing and confidence interval estimation for a proportion \citep[see, e.g.,][]{moore2012introduction}.
-For example, a student may be given data on the sexes of a sample of $n$ babies born during a certain time period and be asked either to estimate the true proportion $p$ of babies born male and provide a confidence interval, or to test whether the proportion is equal to, for example,~0.5.\footnote{ There is ample evidence that this proportion is larger than 0.5 in most of the world; \citealp[see, e.g.,][]{chao2019systematic}.} Typically, for large $n,$ the distribution of the sample proportion is approximated by $\phat \stackrel{\cdot}{\sim} N\left(p, p(1-p)/n\right),$ and two slightly different procedures are introduced.
+Among the first procedures taught in an introductory statistics class are hypothesis testing and confidence interval estimation for a proportion (see, e.g., \cite{moore2012introduction}).
+For example, students may be given data on the sexes of a sample of $n$ babies born during a certain time period.
+They may be asked either to estimate the true proportion $p$ of babies born male and provide a confidence interval, or to test whether the proportion is equal to, for example,~0.5.\footnote{ There is evidence that this proportion is larger than 0.5 in most of the world; (see, e.g., \cite{chao2019systematic}).} Typically, for large $n,$ the distribution of the sample proportion is approximated by $\phat \stackrel{\cdot}{\sim} N\left(p, p(1-p)/n\right),$ and two slightly different procedures are introduced.
 For estimation and confidence interval construction, $\phat$ is commonly plugged into the variance formula, and a $100(1-\alpha)\%$ confidence interval is calculated as

 For testing $H_0: p=p_0$ for a pre-specified $p_0$, students are advised to act as though the null were true, and use the null to {\em construct} the test statistic.
-As a result, $p_0$ is plugged into the variance formula, producing the test statistic Although many different approaches to both testing and interval estimation have been proposed --- and many commonly used statistical software packages do not use these formulas exactly --- in the authors' experience, the above methods are still frequently taught for hand calculation in introductory statistics classes of various levels.
+As a result, $p_0$ is plugged into the variance formula, producing the test statistic Although many different approaches to both testing and interval estimation have been proposed --- {and many commonly used statistical software packages allow the user to apply continuity corrections to these formulas to improve the asymptotic approximation (e.g., by setting the argument {\tt correct = TRUE} in the R function {\tt prop.test})} --- in the authors' experience, the above methods are still frequently taught for hand calculation in introductory statistics classes of various levels.
 For instance, Example~10.3.5 in \cite{casella2002statistical} discusses precisely two test procedures based on test statistics that use $\phat$ or $p_0$ to estimate the variance, commenting on their relative merits in terms of a comparison of their power functions.
 For further discussions of procedures used in the one-sample proportion setting, see, e.g., \cite{agresti1998approximate} and \cite{yang2019using}.